 To serve, stir mixture well.
 Garnish pitcher with rosebuds or rose petals, if desired.
 Pour cocktail into ice-filled wineglasses or rocks glasses and garnish each glass with a basil leaf and freshly ground pepper, if desired.

 Combine sugar and hot water in a resealable container, such as a mason jar, and stir to dissolve slightly.
 As soon as it’s cool enough to handle, seal container and shake until sugar is completely dissolved.
-Alternatively, combine sugar and water in a small saucepan and warm over low heat, stirring constantly, until sugar is dissolved.
-Do not let boil.
-Let cool completely and refrigerate for up to 1 month.
+Let cool completely and refrigerate for up to 2 weeks.

 Reprinted with permission from Batch Cocktails: Make-Ahead Pitcher Drinks for Every Occasion by Maggie Hoffman, copyright© 2019.
 Published by Ten Speed Press, animprint of Penguin Random House.

 Get more batch cocktail recipes for your warm-weather parties.

 Want more tips like these?
 NBC News BETTER is obsessed with finding easier, healthier and smarter ways to live.
 Sign up for our newsletter and follow us on Facebook, Twitter and Instagram.